Zweih/yaylog/README.md

 - `-e`: show only explicitly installed packages
 - `-d`: show only packages installed as dependencies
 - `--date <YYYY-MM-DD>`: show packages installed on the specified date
+- `--size <filter>`: filter packages by size on disk
+   - size filter examples:
+      - `">10MB"`: show packages larger than 10MB
+      - `"<500KB"`: show packages smaller than 500KB
+  - quotes are required for the filter
 - `--sort <mode>`: sort results by:
   - `date` (default): sort by installation date
   - `alphabetical`: sort alphabetically by package name